 Master’s Program in Aesthetics and Politics

 This archive lists past events in the MA in Aesthetics and Politics program.
 Mostly, it is an archive for past events in the Aesthetics and Politics lecture series.
 But some other events organized in addition to the lecture series are also archived here.
-Video footage of some of the lectures will be accessible soon.

 Spring 2013 Aesthetics and Politics Lecture Series